Here in the digital age, there’s no such thing as a successful marketing campaign that ignores the importance of social media.

 Watch for an even clearer shift in how brands use social media to make intimate, mutually enjoyable connections with their audiences.

-Empathetic engagement, heartfelt messages, and campaigns that in turn help consumers connect with each other will be massive, as will reaching out to new audiences.
+Empathetic engagement, heartfelt messages, and campaigns that in turn help consumers connect with each other are massive, as are reaching out to new audiences.

-Wrap Up: How Does Your Brand Plan to Boost Conversions in 2022?
+Wrap Up: How Has Your Brand Been Boosting Conversions in 2023?

-As you can see, social media will continue to be a pillar of any comprehensive digital marketing campaign in 2022 and beyond.
+As you can see, social media continues to be a pillar of any comprehensive digital marketing campaign in 2023 and beyond.